RensJanssen/Rotterdampas-API-Docs/source/index.md

 # Versioning

-The version is determined by the version number that is passed as a parameter in the request.
+The versioning is added in a Header that is called "api_version".

 The API should be versioned in order to allow for multiple versions of the app.
 This way we can migrate to a new version without disabling functionality for users that have not updated yet.
 The versioning scheme should be relatively simple.
 For example: `/api/v1/actions`